 McBassi is a survey firm that helps organizations improve their performance through more effective management and development of people.
 We have proprietary research-based measurement methods, the analytic know-how, and a proven track record in serving as a catalyst for change and generating win-win results.

 Now as I look at their statement about a “jobless” economic recovery I begin to feel a little queasy.
-Especially since there are new areas that need to be explored, like the “Green Economy” or the rash of collaboration tools that now live on what we once knew as the Internet.
+We have new areas that we need to explore, like the “Green Economy”.
+Or the rash of internet collaboration tools that make communication much easier now.

-But there’s a whole lot of futuristic stuff in the works and in order to make that stuff happen there needs to be a whole lot of people who can turn that stuff into something that is real and workable.
-And that requires training.
+But there is a lot of futuristic stuff in the works.
+To make that stuff happen, there needs to be people who can turn it into something real and workable.
+That requires training.

-I also look at the rest of that paragraph where they mention that a result of this jobless recovery, employers will need to squeeze more productivity from the existing shrunken workforce.
+They also mention in that jobless-recovery paragraph that employers will need to squeeze more productivity from an already shrunken workforce.

-They mention that there are three ways to do this.
-I’m not really a big fan of option one (work more hours) or option two (working harder) because I’ve done both.
-And I got to tell you, neither one really works over the long haul.
+They outline three ways to do this.
+But I have to tell you, I’m not a big fan of working more hours or working harder.
+I’ve done both.
+And believe me when I say neither one really works over the long haul.

-So the only option left is to work smarter, which means it’s time to get trained, do some collaboration, discover what you don’t know or how to leverage other people’s experience.
-But if you are going to get some kind of training, why not make sure that the training is an investment in your future?
+So the only option left is to work smarter.
+This means means you’ll have to get trained, collaborate more, discover what you don’t know, and leverage other people’s experience.
+But if you are going to get training, make sure that the training is an investment in your future.

 Make sure that your training turns you into a personal ongoing concern.
-Turn your training into an investment in yourself, not just a method for getting the current job done more efficiently or faster.
+Turn your training into an investment in yourself, not just a method for getting your job done faster.
 Look beyond the job at hand towards your future path.